Retinal Diseases, Laser Procedures and Surgery

 These pictures become a roadmap to help your ophthalmologist see where to focus treatment if a disease is detected.

-Dr. Houston with a patient.
+Dr. Steven Houston with a patient.

 In these images, the macular hole and areas of active wet macular degeneration are highlighted by the fluorescein dye, which circulates through the blood vessels in the back of the eye.